Nyaa-Nyaa/Nyaa-Novel/README.md

     - (Buggy) Animations

 - Simple selection screen
-  For testing purposes, a simple file load dialog will be shown at run, as well as allowing you to change scene and chapter to debug.
+  - For testing purposes, a simple file load dialog will be shown at run, as well as allowing you to change scene and chapter to debug.

 Working on:
   - Flags
-      Crucial to making these novels interactive
+      - Crucial to making these novels interactive
   - Animation
-      Need better animation
+      - Need better animation

 Todo:
   - Music/SFX
   - Character Position Mod
   - Background Zoom Mod
   - SceneMod
-      CSS-like Dialog parameters than will change the scene.
+      - CSS-like Dialog parameters than will change the scene.
+  - Auto-Setting
+      - Start novels on execution.
+For deployment.
+  - Saving and Loading
+  - Main menu for novel
   - Bugs...
 Bugs...
 More bugs...
 I'll need to buy more repellent

 Files